larispoli/immunoassay-lot-correction/README.md

 ### **Tier 1 -- Standard Curve Shift Factor**

 The primary correction method.
 Uses the simultaneous curve fit described above.
-Available for every plate in the dataset because every plate has standard curve data (a requirement for inclusion in the metadata table).
+Available for every plate in the dataset because every plate has standard curve data (a requirement for inclusion in the Assay Data table).

 Tier 1 is based on the methodology described in Feng et al. (2019), adapted for application to reported concentrations rather than recalculation from raw signals.